 EEOC v.
 DFEH

 California employment laws tend to offer at least the same amount and types of protections as federal employment laws and, in many respects, more powerful protections for the employee.
 For instance, the California FEHA protect a wider class of disabled people than the Americans with Disabilities Act (ADA) and applies to a broader set of employers (employers with more than 5 employees for FEHA versus 15 employees for Title VII).
 Also, California employment claims are generally not subject to the special employer defenses that exist under federal law.
 See Price Waterhouse v.
 Hopkins (1989) 490 U.S. 228; Desert Palace, Inc. v.
 Costa (2003) 539 U.S. 90.
-A California court tried to introduce these federal employer defenses into California law recently in Harris v.
-City of Santa Monica but, thankfully, the court reversed itself after granting a petition for rehearing filed by my colleague, Michael Nourmand, a Los Angeles employment attorney.
+However, a California court succeeded in introducing these federal employer defenses into California law in Harris v.
+City of Santa Monica.

 In any case, the EEOC and DFEH have a “work sharing agreement” under which a charge filed with one is deemed filed with the other.